d4rkc0d3r/d4rkAvatarOptimizer/Documentation~/ForShaderAuthors.md

 ```
 Besides the direct hlsl declarations you can also use the unity macros `UNITY_DECLARE_TEX2D` and `UNITY_DECLARE_TEX2D_NOSAMPLER` as they have hardcoded support in the optimizer.

+### Geometry shader streams
+Don't pass the geometry output streams to other functions.
+The optimizer needs to see the `.Append()` calls directly in the geometry shader function to be able to inject its wrapper struct properly.

 ### Vertex Data and Function Signatures
 Other critical places are the structs for vertex data and the vertex, geometry & fragment function signatures.
 I need to pass along a combine mesh/material id from uv0.z to the later shader stages.
 This requires me to modify those structs and function signatures which can easily break when the optimizer isn't able to see the full structure.